-Bihar Election Results 2020: PM Narendra Modi to address BJP workers soon
+Bihar Election Results 2020: BJP’s footprint now across the country, says PM Modi

-Bihar Election Results 2020: PM Modi to address BJP workers soon
+New Delhi, Nov 11: Prime Minister Narendra Modi on Wednesday said the saffron party now had footprint across the country and results had made it clear that people would now support only those who work honestly for development.

-New Delhi, Nov 11: Prime Minister Narendra Modi is expected to address BJP workers are currently celebrating the victory of NDA in the Bihar elections at party headquarters in New Delhi.
+"No re-polling and peaceful conduct of voting were the distinctive features of Bihar elections.
+Earlier there used to be news of booth capturing," Modi said in his address to BJP workers.

 Surmounting anti-incumbency of 15 years, a mutinous former ally, and a spirited challenge from a resurgent opposition that rose from its ashes like proverbial phoenix after the 2019 Lok Sabha poll debacle, Nitish Kumar- led NDA was back in power in Bihar on Wednesday with a slender majority.